seichiyami/LearningWebAppDev/Chapter5/HW/README.md

+This is a submission to assignment 4 for:
 Brandon Huebert
+Anay Khairatkar

 1. We are designing a web app that will decide who someone should be stuck with on a lonely island based on common interests, such as games, books, movies, etc.